 Internet Service Providers mainly assign IP address space to end users of the network services they provide.
 Their clients may be other ISPs.
 ISPs do not have geographical restrictions as do NIRs.

 An end site is defined as an end user (subscriber) that has a legal or commercial relationship (the same or associated entities) with an Internet service provider which involves:

 To allocate means to distribute address space to IRs for the purpose of subsequent distribution by them.

 To assign means to delegate address space to an end user, to be exclusively used within the infrastructure operated by said end user, as well as for interconnection purposes.

 The assigned address space must only be used by the original recipient of the assignment, as well as for third-party devices provided they are operating within said infrastructure.

 Therefore, sub-assignments to third parties outside said infrastructure (for example, the use of end-user assignments for ISPs or similar clients) and providing addresses to third parties in data centers (and others) are not allowed.

 A site is considered to be multihomed if it receives full-time connectivity from more than one Internet service provider and has one or more routing prefixes announced by at least two of its upstream providers.
-Independent providers refers to the fact that one does not reach the Internet through the other.
+Independent providers refer to the fact that one does not reach the Internet through the other.

 The fundamental principle is to distribute unique Internet numbering resources according to the technical and operational needs of the networks currently using, or that will use, these numbering resources, allowing the sustainable growth of the Internet.